Two days before 2022 arrived, Christian picked me up straight from work

 As heavy and overwhelming as our burdens and trials felt,

-and through some of the darkest and hardest days,
+and through some of the darkest and most challenging days,

-children to stand steady in Christ and to witness of His grace and mercy--
+children to stand steady in Christ and to witness His grace and mercy--

 especially on the hard days.
 We can have faith that the